 Using the Pressidium Dashboard

-- Click Enable to activate password protection on your Staging and Production environment.
+Click Enable to activate password protection on the selected environment.
 A background operation to setup authentication is triggered.
 When the operation is completed a notification will be displayed in the sidebar Notifications panel.

 You can disable password protection at any time by: